EHSBIZ/Number_Game/README.md

 # Number_Game
-It's a sample game with python.
+It's a simple game with python.